bitrockteam/amber-components/README.md

 * `master` contains only stable code, and should not be updated directly
 * `development` where evolutive or experimental code is written
-* `gh-pages` where the distrubutable static files are deployed
+* `gh-pages` where the distrubutable static Storybook build files are deployed

 Do **NOT** merge directly `development` into `master` (*it's admin-locked...*), always send a PR to have a review.